Jobs and Opportunities at EdTech Hub

 • Prepare research or synthesise existing literature on country context and EdTech tools and innovations

-• Prepare guidance materials, draft strategies and related policy advice related to EdTech for country governments
+• Prepare guidance materials, draft strategies and related policy advice related to EdTech for country government and donors

 • Provide expert advice to country governments and their partners on EdTech issues